ryantoddgarza/ryantoddgarza/src/pages/posts/superimposed-recursive-metric-modulation/index.md

 ## Metric Modulation

-> ...metric modulation is a technique in which a rhythmic pattern is superposed on another, heterometrically, and then supersedes it and becomes the basic meter.
+> ...metric modulation is a technique in which a rhythmic pattern is superposed on another, heterometrically, and then supersedes it and becomes the basic meter.[^2] <cite>Nicolas Slonimsky</cite>
-> <cite>-- Nicolas Slonimsky [^2]</cite>

 What differentiates a metric modulation from any other tempo change is that the superposed rhythm is based on a note value from the preceding meter, making the duration of the minimal denominator consistent.
 For example, the superposition of 6/8 over 4/4 yields a consistent 1/8 note value.